3M 8233 N100 Particulate Respirator (Each)

 The Cool-Flow exhalation valve helps keep the mask cool and dry.
 A soft inner face seal conforms to your face, offering a better than average seal for a disposable mask.
 Not approved for asbestos.

+This mask has been a popular choice for protection against avian flu, swine flu, tuberculosis / TB, and SARS.
 The 3M 8233 Respirator compares to the now discontinued 9970 Respirator.
 The 9970 mask was rated as a HEPA filtered mask.
 Since then, NIOSH has changed this designation to either N100 (no oil) or P100 (resists oil).
-Another cross would be to the 3M 8293 Mask, which carries the P100 rating.
+Another cross would be the 3M 8293 Mask, which carries the P100 rating.
 We don't stock that mask, but it can be ordered by request.

 |Protection From||Most Dusts, Lead, Mold|

 The answer is that it depends on the environment you’re using them in.
 Disposable masks like the 8233 or filters like the 2097 and 7093 block particles, and they don’t stop blocking particles as they get used.
 But like a colander that gets clogged, less and less air can make it past the mask, and you’ll notice it is harder and harder to breath.
 If this happens, you’ll know when it’s time to change out the filter.<br>